Sansoni (publisher): History

-After the end of World War II and the execution of Gentile, the publisher was managed by his son Federico.
+After the end of World War II and the assassination of Gentile in 1944, the publisher was managed by his son Federico.
 He opened the way to encyclopedias (including Enciclopedia cattolica and Enciclopedia dello spettacolo) and dictionaries.
 In 1976 Federico Gentile sold the company to Rizzoli and on the same year he founded the publishing house Le Lettere (still located in Florence).
 Le Lettere acquired part of the titles of Sansoni, including Giovanni Gentile's Opera Omnia.
 Sansoni became later one of the many trademarks of Arnoldo Mondadori Editore.
 Sansoni's archives are in Archivio di Stato di Firenze, which is restoring and inventorying them after the flood of 1966.